 You may skip this part if you do not wish to breed Oscars.
 But it is interesting to know how you can breed them just in case.
 But keep in mind Oscar is one of the hardest fish to breed in aquariums.

 They do not pair easily.
 You cannot introduce any male and female oscar fish into the tank and expect them to pair.
 They are very picky when choosing mates.
 There are two established methods for breeding Oscar in tanks

 - Buy already paired Oscar fish directly from an aquarium.

 - Buy a group of juvenile fish and let them choose their mate with time.

+These two methods have their ups and downs.
+The first method is expensive.
+You already know pairing Oscar fish is hard and you have to play nicely for the already paired couple.
 The second method is less expensive, but you have to wait until they grow into adults.
 It will take approximately 1 -2 years.
 If you can wait that long, that is the best option.

 - Lower the temperature by few degrees.